 After the Lakers lost the 2004 NBA Finals, O’Neal was traded and Bryant became the cornerstone of the Lakers.
 He led the NBA in scoring in the 2005–06 and 2006–07 seasons.
-In 2006, he scored a career-high 81 points; the second most points scored in a single game in league history, behind Wilt Chamberlain’s 100-point game in 1962.
+On January 22, 2006, he scored a career-high 81 points; the second most points scored in a single game in league history, behind Wilt Chamberlain’s 100-point game in 1962.
 Bryant led the team to consecutive championships in 2009 and 2010, both times being named NBA Finals MVP.
 He continued to be among the top players in the league through the 2012–13 season, when he suffered a torn achilles tendon at age 34.
 Season-ending knee and shoulder injuries followed in the next two seasons.
 Citing physical decline, Bryant retired after the 2015–16 season.

 The all-time leading scorer in Lakers history, Bryant was the first guard in NBA history to play 20 seasons.
 His 18 All-Star designations are the second most all time, while it is the record for most consecutive appearances as a starter.
-Bryant’s four All-Star Game MVP Awards are tied with Bob Pettit for the most in NBA history.
+Bryant’s four NBA All-Star Game MVP Awards are tied with Bob Pettit for the most in NBA history.
 He gave himself the nickname “Black Mamba” in the mid-2000s, and the epithet became widely adopted by the general public.
 At the 2008 and 2012 Summer Olympics, he won two gold medals as a member of the U.S. national team.
 In 2018, he won the Academy Award for Best Animated Short Film for the film Dear Basketball (2017).